Symphony No. 7 (Prokofiev): Movements

 The first movement, in sonata form, opens with a melancholic first theme on violins, which contrasts with the warm and lyrical second theme on winds.
 After a brief development section, the recapitulation of the two themes follows, and the movement ends in a reflective mood with the clock-ticking sounds on glockenspiel and xylophone.

 The second movement is an autumnal waltz, reminiscent of Prokofiev's ballet Cinderella, while the third movement is an expressive and singing slow movement.

-The finale, in D-flat major (C-sharp major enharmonic), contains an innocent cheerfulness.
+The finale, in D♭ major (C♯ major enharmonic), contains an innocent cheerfulness.
 There is a slowing of pace and the return of the warm wind theme from the first movement, and the symphony ends with the same tinkling sounds from the tuned percussion as the first movement.

 Instrumentation

 The work scores for the following: